 Benefits of sequestration

-• You can keep essential household goods
+• You can keep essential household goods.
+You don't have to worry about losing anything you need

 Risks of sequestration